PureSchmaltz

 getting better and better!"

-I last night began reading a book that I'm certain I will never finish.
+Last night I began reading a book that I'm sure I will never finish.

 This notion that trends should be positive or else they're catastrophic might well render us all into snowballs or marshmallows, too damned soft to prove viable.
-Fortunately, we're fully capable of sustaining ourselves forever on such egregious fictions.
+Fortunately, we can sustain ourselves forever on such egregious fictions.
 Nobody's really wounded by believing that their kids are well above average.
-A significant portion of our population—the most advanced population in the history of this world, mind you—believe in absolute falsehoods, but the inertia of imbedded ignorance apparently protects us from the worst results from holding such absurd beliefs.
-Perhaps we are especially blessed, if not precisely in the way we were convinced.
-Our once limited skills in self deception seem to be trending ever stronger.
+A significant portion of our population—the most advanced population in the history of this world, mind you—believe in absolute falsehoods.
+Still, the inertia of embedded ignorance apparently protects us from the worst results of holding such absurd beliefs.
+Perhaps we are exceptionally blessed, if not precisely in the way we were convinced.
+Our once-limited skills in self-deception seem to be trending ever stronger.
 Soon, there might be nothing left for any of us to conquer.
 Things just seem to be getting better and better!

 ©2023 by David A. Schmaltz - all rights reserved